What can I complain about?

 What is the role of the Independent Office for Police Conduct?

-Complaints about the conduct of people serving with the police can be sent to the IPCC, but the IPCC does not have the power to record complaints.
-If you complain to the IPCC, it must by law, forward the complaint back to the force involved for consideration.
+Complaints about the conduct of people serving with the police can be sent to the IOPC, but the IOPC does not have the power to record complaints.
+If you complain to the IOPC, it must by law, forward the complaint back to the force involved for consideration.
 It can take a number of weeks before a complaint is forwarded to the relevant force.
 In order to have your complaint dealt with as quickly as possible, we advise you to complain directly to the police force concerned.

-The IPCC also investigates the most serious complaints and allegations of misconduct against the police in England and Wales.
-These complaints are referred to the IPCC by police forces.
-The IPCC may decide to investigate an incident using its own investigators (an independent investigator).
+The IOPC also investigates the most serious complaints and allegations of misconduct against the police in England and Wales.
+These complaints are referred to the IOPC by police forces.
+The IOPC may decide to investigate an incident using its own investigators (an independent investigator).
 Alternatively, it can manage or supervise a police investigation into the matter.
-The IPCC will only conduct independent investigations into incidents that cause the greatest level of public concern - for example, deaths in, or following police custody.
+The IOPC will only conduct independent investigations into incidents that cause the greatest level of public concern - for example, deaths in, or following police custody.

 What is the role of the Police and Crime Commissioner?